Lan Xang: King Samsenthai and Queen Maha Devi

 In 1416, at the age of sixty, Samsenthai died and was succeeded by his son Lan Kham Daeng.
 The Viet Chronicles record that during the reign of Lan Kham Daeng in 1421 the Lam Sơn Uprising took place under Lê Lợi against the Ming, and sought Lan Xang's assistance.
 An army of 30,000 with 100 elephant cavalry was dispatched, but instead sided with the Chinese.

 The death of Lan Kham Daeng ushered in a period of uncertainty and regicide.
-From 1428 to 1440 seven kings ruled Lan Xang; all were killed by assassination or intrigue guided by a Queen known only by her title as Maha Devi or as Nang Keo Phimpha "The Cruel".
-It is possible that from 1440 to 1442 she ruled Lan Xang as the first and only female leader, before being drowned in the Mekong in 1442 as an offering to the naga.
+From 1428 to 1438 seven kings ruled Lan Xang; all were killed by assassination or intrigue guided by a Queen known only by her title as Maha Devi or as Nang Keo Phimpha "The Cruel".
+It is possible that in 1438 she ruled Lan Xang as the first and only female leader, before being drowned in the Mekong in 1438 as an offering to the naga.

 In 1440 Vientiane revolted, but despite the years of instability the capital at Muang Sua was able to suppress the rebellion.
 An interregnum began in 1453 and ended in 1456 with the crowning of King Chakkaphat (1456–1479).